jtdLab/dart_counter/README.md

 // Join game and accept invitation are 2 different client side actions that have both to be send
 // thats not clean maybe do it server side with 1 call

-// find solution to convert enums e.g a framwork who simulates enums + their conversion or nativ dart feature
+// find solution to convert enums to json e.g a framwork who simulates enums + their conversion or nativ dart feature
 // on not mocked facades rethrow all errors e.g NOTAUTHERROR
 // implement playonline facade cleaner with error throwing etc
 // in apppage widget add bool for fullscreen loading animation make loading part of apppage